 Primary Care in Internal Medicine Track

-Our curriculum has developed unique primary care focused grand rounds, journal club and an annual professional development day in addition to the traditional academic activities offered to the categorical residents.
+Our curriculum has developed unique primary care focused didactics, experiences and community events in addition to the traditional academic activities offered to the categorical residents.

 Washington University School of Medicine

 Division of Medical Education

 660 S. Euclid Ave., St. Louis, MO 63110